-On March 23, CMS announced general regulatory enforcement discretion for at least three weeks - later extended indefinitely.
-The enforcement discretion applies to hospitals, long-term care facilities, home health agencies, hospices, and laboratories.
-No surveys will be conducted except:
+On March 20, CMS announced general regulatory enforcement discretion (updated on 9/28/20) for at least three weeks - later extended indefinitely.
+The enforcement discretion applied to hospitals, long-term care facilities, home health agencies, hospices, and laboratories.
+No surveys were conducted except:

 - In response to complaints and facility-reported incidents that CMS believes may constitute an immediate jeopardy.
 A streamlined infection control review tool will be used during these surveys, regardless of the allegation.
 Hospitals are, therefore, able to prioritize infection control and responding to the COVID-19 pandemic over less important regulatory requirements. - Targeted infection control surveys of acute and long-term care providers.
 The streamlined infection control review tool included with the CMS announcement will be used.
 The California Department of Public Health (CDPH), as the CMS contractor, may use this entrance checklist as it conducts infection control surveys of both skilled-nursing facilities (SNFs) and hospitals.
 While the checklist is labeled for SNFs and references "residents," it is being used for both SNFs and hospitals.
-CHA has received clarification that CDPH surveyors may use the hospital-specific information on "Focused Survey for Acute and Continuing Care Providers" on pages 19-28 of CMS' Survey and Certification Memo to State Survey Agencies QSO 20-20. - Initial certification surveys.
+CHA has received clarification that CDPH surveyors may use the hospital-specific information on the attachment to the March 20 CMS announcement labeled "COVID-19 Focused Infection Control Survey: Acute and Continuing Care."